raju4789/dynamic-form-manager/README.md

-Here’s the updated and professional documentation with the Git Ingest link integrated:

----

 # Dynamic Form Manager

 Dynamic Form Manager is a comprehensive full-stack web application designed to streamline the creation, submission, and management of dynamic forms.
 It empowers organizations to configure service-specific forms, securely collect and manage data, and gain actionable insights through an intuitive admin dashboard.
 The application is built with a modern, scalable tech stack, ensuring a seamless user experience and robust performance.